+More than 80% of energy that is enabling our current lifestyle comes from fossil fuels, which are not only finite but can potentially trigger disastrous climate fluctuations.
 Solar energy can potentially cut our dependence on fossil fuels but current technologies suffer from high cost and low efficiency.
 To fully tap its potential, significant advancements both in fundamental understanding and technological innovation are needed in capture and storage of solar energy.
-Our approach to this complex problem is to build a modular thin-film photoconversion model system using solid-supported lipid structures.
-This is apparently inspired by Nature's tremendous success in building photosynthesis systems using these materials.
-With our biomimetic approach, fundamental parameters governing the photoconverting performance can be systematically studied and optimized.
+Our approach to this complex problem is to use natural materials such as lipids to mimic natural photosynthesis - a truly sustainable system that is proven to work at the grandest scale for hundreds of millions of years.
+On the fundamental level, we're building photoconverting cells that contain only one or a few molecular layers of photoactive agents.
+With this approach, fundamental parameters governing the photoconverting performance can be systematically studied and optimized.
 Conventional monolayer-based photoconversion systems typically rely on the covalent linkage of thiol- or silane-functionalized photoactive conjugates on electrodes, which often require nontrivial synthesis in organic media.
 By contrast, our approach takes advantage of the versatile assembly of phospholipids in water and potentially provides an alternative approach to modular photoelectrochemical cell design.

-Our current research in materials chemistry focuses on phospholipid-based systems for biosensing and solar energy conversion.
-Lipids can be either directly extracted from natural sources or synthesized from widely available starting materials.
+Our current research in materials chemistry focuses on lipid-assembled matrices and materials for biosensing and solar energy conversion.
+As a family of natural biomaterial, lipids can be either directly extracted from natural sources or synthesized from widely available starting materials.
 More importantly, lipids combine several appealing characteristics that make them ideal building blocks in constructing integrated chemical systems.
-First, they are used by Nature to form cell membranes of all organisms, hosting molecular machineries including numerous cell receptors and photosynthesis system complexes.
-Second is their versatile assembly.
-Lipids can form stable microscopic colloid particles, such as liposomes, in solution and bilayer structure on solid support surfaces.
-These assembled structures can be further controlled in terms of size, bilayer thickness and fluidity.
-Third, chemical modification to these lipids can be made with great flexibility so that structures with additional functionalities can be obtained.
-These new functional groups, in turn, provide additional means for bioimmobilization, the first step in building biosensors.
-Last but not least, the assembled acyl chains of lipids form a 2-dimensional oleophilic environment in which many hydrophobic molecules can be dissolved or inserted.
-This offers a completely different mechanism for integration and thus increases the overall complexity of the system.
-Please check out our recent publications in this area for more information.
+For example, they are used by Nature to form cell membranes of all organisms, hosting molecular machineries including numerous cell receptors and photosynthesis system complexes.
+In addition, lipids can form stable microscopic colloid particles, such as liposomes, in solution and bilayer structure on solid support surfaces.
+This diverse assembling chemistry offers many opportunities for integration and thus increases the overall functionality of the system.

 26. Liu, L.; Zhan, W. “Molecular Photovoltaic System Based on Fullerenes and Carotenoids Co-Assembled in Lipid/Alkanethiol Hybrid Bilayers.”
 Langmuir, 2012, 4877-4882.